Solo: A Star Wars Story

 We live in a such a noisy world that it’s hard to imagine that constant sound being taken away.
 We use noise to express ourselves—it’s a part of who we are as people.
 And “A Quiet Place” weaponizes that part of the human condition in a way that owes a debt to films like “Alien” but also charts its own new ground.
 So many great horror films are about people who have to adapt to survive—they have to challenge their own insecurities or preconceptions to make it through the night.
 In that sense, great horror films are often about empowerment, taking away that which some might perceive as weak.
 “A Quiet Place” shreds the nerves, but it does so in a way that feels rewarding.
 You don’t just walk out having experienced a thrill ride, you walk out on a high, the kind of high that only comes from the best horror movies.

-This review was filed from the World Premiere at the SXSW Film Festival in Austin.
+This review was filed from the World Premiere at the SXSW Film Festival in Austin on March 10, 2018.